ArnoTroch/ONOS-Tutorial/README.md

 ### Installing a Mininet VM

 For this tutorial, we will use one of the pre-packaged Mininet VMs available from the [Mininet Releases](https://github.com/mininet/mininet/releases/tag/2.3.0) page (in this tutorial, we used release 2.3.0).
-This VM runs Ubuntu 20.04.3 LTS and it includes Mininet and all necessary tools and binaries for OpenFlow support, along with some tweaks to the kernel configuration to support larger networks.
+This VM runs Ubuntu 20.04.3 LTS, and it includes Mininet and all necessary tools and binaries for OpenFlow support, along with some tweaks to the kernel configuration to support larger networks.
 <br>
-After downloading one of the OVA files, you can double click on it to import it into VirtualBox.
+After downloading one of the OVA files, you can double-click on it to import it into VirtualBox.
 Once you see the Mininet VM listed in VirtualBox, go to Settings > Network and change the network adapter from NAT to Bridged Adapter.
 This will make it possible for your host OS to communicate with the VM through SSH (which will be explained in the next section).

 <img src="images/vm_settings.png" alt="VM Network Settings" title="VM Network Settings" width="600">